jessehorne/gcat/README.md

 An MIT-licensed [`cat`](https://www.gnu.org/software/coreutils/cat) implementation written in Go.

+*Please Note*: This implementation isn't bug-free yet.
+There are bugs.
+I'm working on the ones I know about and I am probably unaware of others.. :)

 # Overview

 `gcat` is my attempt to further my understanding of Go and of the `cat` command. `gcat` attempts to be a complete implementation of `cat(1)` but I am noting here that much more testing is needed, especially concerning the presence of control characters and of `\r\n` combinations.